RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 For multiple choice questions, cover the answers first and think of an answer.

-1. Start with reading each problem (Uses Diffuse mode) so your brain subconsciously tackles it.
+1. Start with reading each problem so your brain subconsciously tackles it.
+(Diffuse mode)
-2. Tackle what you perceive as the hardest first.
+2. Tackle what you perceive as the hardest first (Focus mode).
 Spend 1-2 minutes on it and then start something different.
 3. Go to the easiest one and complete/almost complete it and move on.
+(Focus Mode on easy question/Diffuse mode on hard question)
-4. Go to a different hard one.
+4. Go to a unvisited hard one.
 Spend 1-2 minutes and move on.
-5. Go to a different easy one.
+5. Go to a unvisited easy one.
 Complete/almost complete it and move on.
-6. repeat steps 4-5 until you have attempted every question.
+6. Repeat steps 4-5 until you have attempted every question.
 7. Go back and complete each question as best as you can.

 To use the above test plan, you must have self discipline to move onto another question.
 Make sure to practice this technique in a mock test setting until you are familiar with it.
 The point of this method is to have your brain switch between diffuse and focused modes during the test.
 You may find that an answer to a previous question may come to you while you're answering another question (A "Eureka!" momemt).
+Step one forces you to subconsciously process every question even while you're focusing on a particular question in the later steps.
+This method optimizes the use of your brain during a test.
+If you've ever had a Eureka moment after you've already handed in your test, you could probably benefit from this method.